laravel/docs/pennant.md

 <a name="serializing-scope"></a>
 ### Serializing Scope

-By default, Pennant will use a fully qualified class name when storing a feature for an Eloquent model.
-If you are already using a [morph map](/docs/{{version}}/eloquent-relationships#custom-polymorphic-types) with Eloquent, you may like to have Pennant also use the morph map to decouple the stored feature from your application structure.
+By default, Pennant will use a fully qualified class name when storing a feature associated with an Eloquent model.
+If you are already using an [Eloquent morph map](/docs/{{version}}/eloquent-relationships#custom-polymorphic-types), you may choose to have Pennant also use the morph map to decouple the stored feature from your application structure.

-To achieve this, after defining your morph map in a service provider you may call the Feature facade's `useMorphMap` method.
+To achieve this, after defining your Eloquent morph map in a service provider, you may invoke the `Feature` facade's `useMorphMap` method:

 ```php
 use Illuminate\Database\Eloquent\Relations\Relation;